This item is 4 years and 11 months old; some content may no longer be current.

 • Serum urate levels should be tested at least annually, once the serum urate target has been reached, as part of routine patient monitoring

-A reasonable audit standard is for 80% of the patient sample to be treated to target, i.e. serum urate < 0.36 mmol/L and serum urate test within the past 12 months.
-This target may be lower in the first cycle of the audit, with an increase in the number of patients who have reached the target urate level after the second audit cycle.
+A reasonable audit standard is for 80% of the patient sample to be treated to target, i.e. serum urate level < 0.36 mmol/L and serum urate tested within the past 12 months.
+This target may be lower in the first cycle of the audit, with an increase in the number of patients who have reached the target urate level after the second cycle.

-All patients who have a diagnosis of gout and have been treated with allopurinol for 12 months or more are eligible for this audit.
+All patients who have a diagnosis of gout and have been treated with allopurinol for ≥ 12 months are eligible for this audit.

-You will need to have a system in place that allows you to identify eligible patients.
-Many practices will be able to identify patients by running a ‘query’ through their PMS system to find all patients taking allopurinol.
+You will need to have a system in place that allows you to identify eligible patients and audit their clinical notes.
+Many practices will be able to identify patients by running a ”query” through their PMS to find all patients taking allopurinol.

 Sample size

 The number of eligible patients will vary according to your practice demographic.
-A sample size of 30 patients is sufficient for the purposes of this audit.
+If a large number of results are returned, a sample size of 30 patients is sufficient for this audit.

 Criteria for a positive outcome

-The patient has a diagnosis of gout and is being treated with allopurinol, and the patient notes indicate that the target serum urate of < 0.36 mmol/L has been reached and the serum urate level has been tested within the past 12 months.
+A positive result is achieved if the patient has a diagnosis of gout and is being treated with allopurinol, and the patient notes indicate that the target serum urate level of < 0.36 mmol/L has been reached and the serum urate level has been tested within the past 12 months.

 Data analysis

-Use the data sheet to record your data.
-Calculate the percentage of your patients currently ‘at target’ by taking the number of patients who, in the last twelve months, had a serum urate result ≤ 0.36 mmol/L and dividing it by the number of patients audited.
+Use the sheet provided to record your data.
+Calculate the percentage of your patients currently ‘at target’ by taking the number of patients who, in the last 12 months, had a serum urate level ≤ 0.36 mmol/L and dividing it by the total number of patients audited.

 Optional: record the patient’s serum urate level to assess how far from target they are.